 Because of regulation and controls set by the Company, the spirit of free enterprise was not realized for individuals during the Company period.
 The Company was the innovator, the corporate entrepreneur that decided how to diversify the attempts at profit-making.
 Unfortunately, most of their attempts failed to produce the profits they sought.
 Even later ventures into ironworks and sawmills did not help produce profits.
 In May/June 1623, Virginia Company officials noted in despair: “The many wilde & vast projects set on foot all at one time, viz 3 Iron works, saw mills, planting of silkgrass, vines, mulbury trees, potashes, pitch, tarr and salt &c … by a handful of men that were not able to build houses, plant corne to lodge & feed themselves & so came to nothing.”
 Most entrepreneurial attempts at diversification by the Virginia Company would ultimately fail with the failure of the Company in 1624.
 Tobacco would still produce the largest profits.

 Since the first General Assembly of 1619, when entrepreneurship began taking root, Virginia has been at the vanguard of what has become the free enterprise system in the United States of America.
-As the 2019 Commemoration approaches, Virginia continues to lead the advancement of entrepreneurship in sectors such as technology.
+Virginia continues to lead the advancement of entrepreneurship in sectors such as technology.